 Normally priced at $199/year for the plugin and access to themes, we’re offering an early subscriber price of $99/year including the plugin and all themes.

 2019 And Beyond

 2019 will be the year of user-experience (UX), shifting the focus to making sure your blog is optimized for the user-experience of your visitors.
-The Nourish plugin makes complying with these changes simple, with options for:
+The Feast plugin makes complying with these changes simple, with options for: